 - Is the laundry room clean and clutter free?

-- Provide a step-by-step guide to use washer or dryer.
+- Provide a step-by-step guide for washer or dryer use.
 This is particularly important for high-efficiency washers that use much less detergent.
 Your guests may not know how to use these correctly.
 Nothing is worse than a laundry room full of suds!